mlcommons/GaNDLF/docs/usage.md

 Some special arguments need to be passed to Docker to enable it to use your GPU.
 With Docker version > 19.03 You can use `docker run --gpus all` to expose all GPUs to the container.
 See the [NVIDIA Docker documentation](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/user-guide.html#gpu-enumeration) for more details.

 If using CUDA, GaNDLF also expects the environment variable `CUDA_VISIBLE_DEVICES` to be set.
 To use the same settings as your host machine, simply add `-e CUDA_VISIBLE_DEVICES` to your docker run command.
+For example:

 For example:
 ```bash